Christianity in Serbia: History

-During the Diocletianic Persecution in 304, Sirmium became a place of martyrdom for saint Irenaeus, Anastasia and Fausta.
+During the Diocletianic Persecution in 304, Sirmium became a place of martyrdom for Saint Irenaeus, Anastasia, and Fausta.
 Not much before 313 while emperor Licinius was present in Singidunum, he oversaw trial and murder of deacon Hermylus and Stratonicus whose bodies were thrown in the Danube but resurfaced downriver and were later buried by Christians and venerated as saints.
 Successor of Irenaeus as bishop of Sirmium was Domnus who attended the First Council of Nicaea.
 By the mid 4th century, Christian communities on territory of modern-day Serbia were numerous and influential.
-Sirmium, Singidunum, Naissus, Viminacium, Remesiana, Horreum Margi, Margum and Ulpiana are all mentioned as bishoprics by 343.
+Sirmium, Singidunum, Naissus, Viminacium, Remesiana, Horreum Margi, Margum are all mentioned as bishoprics by 343.
 Bishops Germinius of Sirmium and Ursacius of Singidunum were influential in then ongoing Arian controversy.
 Four ecclesiastical Councils of Sirmium were important events for whole Christendom.
 Bishop Nicetas of Remesiana during his long tenure (366–420) contributed much to the spread of Christianity in the region and earliest mention of monastic communities dates from his time.